 Falling out of hairs is a common phase among the major events of the life cycle of a hair.
-When a hair falls, a new strand grows out at its place.
+When there is a shedding, a new strand grows out at its place.
 A person normally sheds about seventy to hundred strands per day, but when a person starts losing his hairs more than usual, and new strands do not grow in its place; bald spots start developing.
-The hair might grow back, but is weak and thin which is easily pulled out by slight combing, can also lead to balding.
+These might grow back, but is weak and thin which is easily pulled out by slight combing, can also lead to balding.

 Balding can be highly stressful and people often come up with the questions of why their hairs are falling out.
-There are various reasons for hair fall.
+There are various reasons for this problem.
 It is more common in males as compared to females; which illustrates the fact that it can be genetic.
 This type of hair loss is called as male pattern baldness or androgenetic alopecia.
 This is mainly under the influence of dihydrotestosterone hormone which causes the follicles to fall in individuals whose scalp receptors are sensitive to this hormone.
-Hair loss can be hormonal, stress related, disease related and some medications can also trigger hair fall.
+This issue can be hormonal, stress related, disease related and some medications can also trigger shedding.

 Why is my hair falling out Female